Opening a Small Public Space in Port Orchard? Here’s Your Permit Checklist for Success

 • ADA-compliant spaces and accessible paths to the entrance are required by code.

 Common stumbling block: Forgetting that new uses can trigger additional parking or ADA upgrades—even if you're reusing an old space.
+Requirements for storm water management can also be surprising.

 Who can help: